cscherrer/KeywordCalls.jl/README.md

 julia> using BenchmarkTools

-# And it's fast! :)
+# Already pretty fast
 julia> @btime f((a=1,b=2,c=3))
   1.172 ns (0 allocations: 0 bytes)
 6

+# But not yet perfect, hopefully we can find a way to shave off that last nanosecond :)
+julia> @btime f((c=3,b=2,a=1))
+  0.020 ns (0 allocations: 0 bytes)
+6
 ```

 Multiple declarations are allowed, as long as the set of names is distinct for each declaration of a given function.

 Most of the heavy lifting is done using NestedTuples.jl and GeneralizedGenerated.jl.
-By taking advantage of type-level information for named tuples, we can make all of this work at compile time, so there should be no run-time overhead.
+By taking advantage of type-level information for named tuples, we can make all of this work at compile time.